oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 >🚨 **Here be dragons!** 🚨
 >
->Be careful about bypassing the built-in security mechanism; read this section carefully if you need to!
+>Be careful about bypassing the built-in security mechanism; if you need to, read this section carefully:

 What if you need to bind trusted values that Angular thinks are unsafe?
 You can mark values as trusted and bypass the security checks.

 Let's look at the example of the image with an error handler.
 Instead of the value coming from an agitator, let's say there's a legitimate need to bind the image with dynamic error handling.

 > **Sidenote** - there are better ways to handle images with error handling in Angular if your application doesn't need to be quite so dynamic.
-Consider using an image element and bind to `(error)` instead, or even `HostListener`, or there are many tutorial examples of handling it cleanly using a Directive.
+Consider using an image element and bind to `(error)` instead, or even `HostListener`.
+Or, there are many tutorial examples of handling it cleanly using a Directive.
 Indeed, there are lots of better options.
 You should always prefer the standard Angular way using Angular building blocks.
 The code will be way easier to support.

 Back to the example, then.
 In the example above, we saw that the error handler didn't run.
 Angular stripped it out.
 We need to mark the code as trusted for the error code to run.